-http_code The numerical response code that was found in the last retrieved HTTP(S) or info.
+http\code The numerical response code that was found in the last retrieved HTTP(S) or info.

 FTP(s) transfer.
-In 7.18.2 the alias response_code was added to show the same http_connect The numerical code that was found in the last response (from a proxy) to a curl time_total The total time, in seconds, that the full operation lasted.
-The time will be displayed with millisecond resolution.
+In 7.18.2 the alias response\code was added to show the same http\connect The numerical code that was found in the last response (from a proxy) to a curl local\ip The IP address of the local end of the most recently done connection - can be either IPv4 or IPv6 (Added in 7.29.0)